What is the Interstellar Boundary Explorer Mission and What are its Objectives

 The two single pixel sensors, IBEX-Hi and IBEX-lo, will capture the images of the interstellar boundary of the solar system by measuring the location and magnitude of charge-exchange collisions occurring in all directions.
 This will result in generating a map of the termination shock of the solar wind.

-The payload will also include a CEU (Combined Electronics Unit), which will have a control of voltages on the collimator.
+The payload also includes a CEU (Combined Electronics Unit), which will have a control of voltages on the collimator.

 Conclusion